-If you’ve ever wondered about the possibility of getting business energy tariffs with zero standing charge (and if it’s a good idea to do so), then you might deem this article worthy of your curiosity.
+If you’ve ever wondered about the possibility of getting business energy tariffs with zero standing charge, this article is for you!

-There are only a few business energy suppliers in the UK that offer zero standing charge for their business electricity and gas tariff such as Ebico, Npower, and Utilita.
+There are only a few business energy suppliers in the UK that offer zero standing charge for their business energy.
+This includes Ebico, Npower, and Utilita.

-A standing charge is a fixed amount that consumers will be required to pay to cover energy supplier expenses and services such as, well, consistently supplying you with the energy you need all while keeping that supply intact during the entirety of your contract term.
+A standing charge is a fixed amount that consumers will pay to cover energy supplier expenses and services.
+This includes the supply of energy you need, as well as its maintenance and such.

-The amount of energy you consume is not necessarily included in this rate—that means even if you end up not consuming any energy at all (let’s say you own a vacation home, your office building is currently closed for the holidays, or you pretty much just run a seasonal business) you will still have to pay a standing charge.
+The amount of energy you consume is not necessarily part of his rate.
+You may end up not consuming any energy at all (for seasonal businesses), but you will still have to pay a standing charge.

 Standing charges are priced on the daily.
 No, you do not have to pay the standing charge each day per se.
-Instead, it will be included in your monthly bill alongside your current Unit Rate.
+Instead, it will be a part of your monthly bill alongside your current Unit Rate.

 Standing charges vary depending on the type of business energy contract you’re on.